 3. AIMS

-3.1 The Community Association’s main object is to act as an umbrella group for all existing groups in the Southcote area giving support in social, recreation and education activities without distinction of gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.
+3.1 The Community Association’s main object is to act as an umbrella group for all member groups in the Southcote area giving support in social, recreation and education activities without distinction of gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.

-3.2 To hold events throughout the year to benefit all ages in the Southcote community.
+3.2 To hold events throughout the year in a safe and caring environment to benefit all ages in the Southcote community.

-3.3 To produce a regular community newspaper for residents in the area of benefit specified in 2.1.
+3.3 To produce a regular community newsletter for residents in the area of benefit specified in 2.1.

 4. MEMBERSHIP

-4.1 Ordinary membership is open to everyone who lives within the area of benefit regardless of their gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.
+4.1 Membership is open to everyone who lives within the area of benefit regardless of their gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.

-4.2 Paid resident membership is available to individuals and families on a voluntary basis who have paid their annual subscription as specified in the terms of ordinary membership

-4.3 The cost of annual resident membership will be £1 for individuals and will be collected at the start of the year.
+4.2 Paid resident membership is available to individuals and families on a voluntary basis who have paid their annual subscription.
+4.3 The cost of annual resident membership will be ? for individuals and will be collected annually

-4.4 Group membership is available to affiliated member groups (see section 5.3).
+4.4 Membership will beoffered to people who live outside the area of benefit if they attend activities provided by the association..

-4.5 The cost of annual group membership will be £5 for affiliated groups
+4.5 The cost of annual group membership will be £? for affiliated groups

 4.6 The committee can co-opt additional members who are not members of affiliated groups or living in the area of benefit to assist the organisation in meeting its aims.
 These members will not have voting rights.